kubernetes-sigs/kind/site/content/docs/contributing/project-scope.md

 [P1: Support Testing Kubernetes Applications](#p1-support-testing-kubernetes-applications),
 however there is some additional work.

-- improve "kind as a library"
+- Improve "kind as a library"
 - ...

 ### P2: Provide Cheap Bootstrap Clusters for the Cluster-API